sav-che/TL-2/Authors/Smith, Henry George {std. H.G. Sm.}.md

-> [!cite] BHL link: this entry starts at [page 676](https://www.biodiversitylibrary.org/item/104077#page/690/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 676](https://www.biodiversitylibrary.org/page/33333815) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Smith, Henry George (1852-1924), British phytochemist; to New South Wales 1883; employment at the Sydney Technological Museum 1883; laboratory assistant ib.
 1891, collaborating with J.H.
 Maiden on the chemistry of Australian plants, especially on the essential oils of the Eucalypts; from 1899-1921 assistant curator and economic chemist at the museum; from 1921-1924 associated with the Dept. of Organic Chemistry, Univ.
-Sydney. (*H.G.
-Sm.*).
+Sydney.
+**Abbreviated name**: *H.G.
+Sm.*

 #### Herbarium and types